certtools/intelmq/docs/user/bots.rst

   - all event fields are included in the ticket body,
   - event attributes are assigned to tickets' CFs according to the attribute mapping,
   - ticket taxonomy can be assigned according to the CF mapping.
-If you use taxonomy different from [ENISA RSIT](https://github.com/enisaeu/Reference-Security-Incident-Taxonomy-Task-Force), consider using some extra attribute field and do value mapping with modify or sieve bot,
+If you use taxonomy different from `ENISA RSIT <https://github.com/enisaeu/Reference-Security-Incident-Taxonomy-Task-Force>`_, consider using some extra attribute field and do value mapping with modify or sieve bot,

 - create linked ticket in Investigations queue, if these conditions are met